How do civil engineers estimate?

 5. Personnel Estimates: The exam question will give you crew size, the cost/hr for each crew member, and the production rate of the crew or members.

-6. Calculate Personnel Costs: Using the above information multiple number of hours to do the job by the cost per hour to do the job.
+6. Calculate Personnel Costs: Using the above information multiple hours to do the job by the cost per hour to do the job.

 7. Sum up all the costs